ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : the protocol under development by the IETF DULT working Group to prevent Unwanted Location Tracking.
 This includes protocols for Accessories and the crowd sourced network, along with algorithms for detecting Unwanted Tracking.

 **Easily Discoverable**:
 : an Accessory that is larger than 30 cm in at least one dimension, larger than 18 cm x 13 cm in two of its dimensions, and/or larger than 250 cm<sup>3</sup> in three-dimensional space.
+Location-tracking Accessories that are not Easily Discoverable MUST adhere to the DULT protocol.

 **Location-enabled Advertisement Payload**:
 : the Bluetooth (BT) advertisement payload that is advertised when an Accessory has recently, is currently, or will in the future provide location updates to its Owner.